Share this Post

 SANITATION: When flushing out the system and replacing with clean water or fresh nutrient solution, it is important to clean and flush all parts in the system, including water filters and in-line filters.
 Neilson recommends the following protocol for cleaning flood table systems: if floor drains are available, redirect/bypass the flood table inlet and run the pump system with a hose in the drain to empty and clean the reservoir.
 Keep an extra length of hose on hand in the same diameter as the feed system for an easy switch.
 The waste water can also be cycled through a filter or into a waste tank for disposal.
 Another alternative for waste water is to dispense to a patio or outdoor ornamental garden.
 If floor drains are not available, water can be manually moved from the system with sump pumps, buckets or vacuums.
 Once water is drained, remove all parts, clean hoses and pumps, soak in H2 O2 or bleach solution to disinfect, and scrub out reservoirs with the same solution.
 Rinse all parts and reservoirs very thoroughly before mixing fresh nutrient solution.

-See Appendix A for a thorough list of chemicals that are recommended for use in hydroponic systems.
+See Water Treatment Chemicals document for a thorough list of chemicals that are recommended for use in hydroponic systems.

 WATER FILTRATION: Reverse osmosis filtration will provide the optimal results for recirculating systems, but may not be necessary if water quality is within reasonable standards.
 When using tap water for irrigation, take regular measurements of your water’s calcium content, as Ca may accumulate quickly and limit the uptake of other ions.